 McCarthy brought the Packers to the brink of accomplishing that Super Bowl goal in just two years.
 Coming off an 8-8 rookie season that ended with a momentum-building, four-game winning streak, McCarthy led the Packers to a 13-3 mark in 2007 that was groundbreaking in many respects.

 The Packers tied the then-franchise record for victories in the regular season and won the club’s first NFC North Division title since 2004.
 They also captured a bye in the playoffs and advanced to the conference championship game for the first time in a decade.
-It all earned McCarthy 2007 NFL Coach of the Year awards from Motorola and NFL Alumni, and he also was runner-up in Coach of the Year voting from The Associated Press.
+It all earned McCarthy 2007 NFL Coach of the Year awards from Motorola and NFL Alumni, and he also was runner-up in Coach of the Year voting from AP.

 The postseason began in startling fashion, with Grant fumbling twice in the first minute of the game to set up two Seattle scores for a 14-0 Seahawks lead in the NFC Divisional playoff.
 Drawing on a steadfastness that served the team well during some rough spots the previous year, McCarthy and the Packers never panicked and rallied for a dominant 42-20 victory in the snowy “winter wonderland” of Lambeau Field.